 Picking Your Medical School

-You’ve studied hard, you’ve taken all of your pre-requisite courses, you rocked the MCAT, and you’ve successfully gained important clinical experience.
-Now you have reached the moment when you have to figure out where you are going to submit your medical school applications.
+You’ve studied hard, you’ve taken all of your prerequisite courses, you rocked the MCAT, and you’ve successfully gained important shadowing and clinical experience.
+Now you've reached the moment when you have to figure out where you are going to submit your medical school applications.

 When should I start thinking about applying to medical school?